 The Moxie Strings is the electrifying combination of fiddler Diana Ladio and electric cellist Alison Lynn.
 With their feel-good melodies and foot-stomping, rock-influenced rhythms, these young women have put a fresh, enticing spin on Celtic and Americana music.
-Though rooted in tradition, The Moxie Strings offers listeners the unique opportunity to experience some of the world’s best-known instruments and oldest tunes through a young, progressive lens.
-Diana and Alison often join forces with dynamic drummer and world percussionist Fritz McGirr, who lends his spirited expertise of traditional music’s percussion component and a creative rhythmic energy to the show.
+Though rooted in tradition, The Moxie Strings offer listeners the unique opportunity to experience some of the world’s best-known instruments and oldest tunes through a young, progressive lens.
+For this performance, Diana and Alison will join forces with dynamic drummer and world percussionist Fritz McGirr, who lends his spirited expertise of traditional music’s percussion component and a creative rhythmic energy to the show.

 Love & Valor: One Couple's Intimate Civil War Letters

 Based on the acclaimed book, Love & Valor: One Couple's Intimate Civil War Letters is the tremendously moving story of a Union soldier and his wife during the Civil War.
 Jacob Ritner, a Union captain from Iowa, was a teacher, farmer, and abolitionist before the War.
 When he was called to duty--participating in a great adventure, seeing new lands--his wife Emeline was left behind to raise four small children and manage the family farm.
 This film explores the couple's devotion to one another throughout their separation, their patriotism, loneliness, and anguish at the death of loved ones, and changing views on the South and slavery.
 KVM staff will introduce the film with a few words about Civil War letters in our Collection.

 December 5, 2014